 Thyroid disorders are diagnosed with a thorough medical history, physical exam and specialized blood tests to measure levels of thyroid hormones.
 Other constructs we will examine include inflammation, intestine health, food sensitivities, immune function, and your body’s ability to detoxify pollutants from the environment that are known to contribute to thyroid disease.
 Conditions of the thyroid can be addressed methodically through identification of other bodily systems interacting with the thyroid and use of an appropriate diet, lifestyle modifications and supplements to achieve superior results towards heath.

-If you would like to treat the problem at its source with a functional medicine approach, call for an initial consultation today. (link to new patient page)
+If you would like to treat the problem at its source with a functional medicine approach, schedule an initial consultation today.

 “Hypothyroidism.”
 National Institute of Diabetes and Digestive and Kidney Diseases.
 U.S. Department of Health and Human Services.
 August 2016. https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism

 “Multiple Chronic Conditions Chartbook.”
 Agency for Healthcare Research and Quality.
 Department of Health and Human Services.
 April 2014. https://www.ahrq.gov/sites/default/files/wysiwyg/professionals/prevention-chronic-care/decision/mcc/mccchartbook.pdf.